alex-h-stone/spring-boot-microservice-reference/README.md

 ---

-#### Stubbing of external API calls via WireMock
+#### Stubbing of external API calls via Wire Mock

-See https://wiremock.org/docs/stubbing/ for additional guidance with WireMock.
+See https://wiremock.org/docs/stubbing/ for additional guidance with Wire Mock.

-Also see `VaccinationsWireMockServer` for how to define a stub server for running a microservice locally with external API dependencies.
+Also see `EmbeddedWireMock` for how to run a stand-alone embedded stub server for running a microservice locally which has external API dependencies.

-In addition, `WiremockServerForIntegrationTests` for how to utilise WireMock for automated integration tests.
+In addition, `WiremockForIntegrationTests` for how to utilise Wire Mock for automated integration tests.

 ---